Updated: Oct 17

 How we ensure productivity from the first day

 Traditional onboarding programs focus on covering organisation workings, HR-related requirements, products, processes and systems.
 This ends up being an information overload to the new joiners without usually providing them with the confidence to apply the learning at their workplace.
 The consequence is a confusing new joiner, who avoids work due to a lack of confidence.

 Solution: Thinkdom’s programs ensure that learners constantly keep an eye on the task they perform and acquire relevant skills and knowledge to perform those tasks.
 The training structure mirrors an actual work day of the new joiners.

-The Banking & Finance industry faces high attrition, especially of new joiners with 0-6 months of tenure.
+The Banking and Finance industry faces high attrition, especially of new joiners with 0-6 months of tenure.
 This is usually because new joiners struggle with a lack of confidence and are unable to apply the knowledge to work and therefore, don't produce early wins.

 Solution: Thinkdom’s programs ensure the application of skills and knowledge happens immediately, and the learner is able to demonstrate success and gain confidence within the training period